Return to Index

-- Read the labels of all over-the-counter and prescription medications and dietary supplements carefully, paying particular attention to the correct dosage and to the potential side effects and interactions associated with the drug or supplement.
+- Read the labels of all over-the-counter and prescription medications and dietary supplements carefully.
+Pay particular attention to the correct dosage and to the potential side effects and interactions associated with the drug or supplement.

 - Make sure you understand the benefits as well as the potential risks of any medication you are taking.
-Look specifically for the section titled warnings on the labels of over-the-counter medications.
+Look specifically for the warning labels of over-the-counter medications.

 - Keep a record of all the medications and supplements you take, and share it with all the doctors and pharmacists involved in your care.

 - Talk to your doctor before taking any new medication or supplement.